docker/docs/docker-for-windows/index.md

 Docker settings -- installation, updates, version channels, Docker Hub login, and more.

-This section explains the configuration options accessible from the **Settings...** dialog.
+This section explains the configuration options accessible from the **Settings** dialog.

 1. Open the Docker for Windows menu by right-clicking the Docker icon in the Notifications area (or System tray):